Updated July 27, 2023

 - Joint: It means something that can be done or completed together.

 - Venture: It means business.

-So basically Joint Venture means Joint business, so it is the meaning of the Joint Venture.
+So basically, Joint Venture means Joint business, which is the meaning of the Joint Venture.
 Now let’s understand the concepts of the Joint Venture with the help of the small example.

-So From Above example, it is clear that Joint venture is nothing but the two or more Person who works separately, and comes together to make the profits and later again disconnected and work separately is called as Joint Venture.
+So, from the above example, it is clear that a Joint venture is nothing but two or more person who works separately and comes together to make profits and later again disconnect and work separately is called as Joint Venture.

 The partnership is nothing but the relationship or association between two or more persons, who start the business, and who have agreed to share the profit and losses of the business carried on by all or by any of them acting for all.
-In partnership, Mutual understanding is required between the partners to run the business because the decision taken by one person may impact other partners or others have to face consequences of the decision.
+In partnership, mutual understanding is between the partners to run the business because the decision by one person may impact other partners, or others have to face the consequences of the decision.
 When two or more people come together for the common purpose of starting to do a business and who have agreed to share management and profit and losses is called Partnership.

-The partnership is a legal business and its partners are also a legal and the most important thing in the partnership business is a belief, and it is based on a fiduciary relationship.
-In the partnership profit shares among the partners are as per the capital they invested and the duration of the investment.
+A partnership is a legal business, and its partners are also legal, and the most important thing in the partnership business is belief.
+It is based on a fiduciary relationship.
+In the partnership, profit shares among the partners are as per the capital they invested and the investment duration.

 Feature of Partnership Firm